kanaka/mal/README.md

 ### Generating language statistics

-* To report line and byte stastics for a single implementation:
+* To report line and byte statistics for a single implementation:
 ```
 make stats^IMPL